 - Moved into a non-executive director role as per November 2017 after a successful onboarding of a new executive director as per original agreement with the board.

 Minister of Tourism for transitional Tunisian government, Tunis

-- Successfully realized attainment of safe, credible election process and transfer of government to the new regime
+- Successfully realized attainment of safe, credible election process and transfer of government to new regime.

-- Provided 13 hours of testimony that resulted in a securing vote to allow visitors of all religions and nations
+- Provided 13 hours of testimony that resulted in securing vote to allow visitors of all religions and nations.

 July 2007 – January 2014